johnnietse/L4-autonomous-object-detection-model-training/README.md

 ### Notebook Development Approach

 This Jupyter Notebook (.ipynb) builds upon the tutorial materials provided in the Engineering Design course.
-While not a direct fork, the original notebook served as a template and reference for structuring this project.
+While not a direct fork, the original notebook served as a template and reference for structuring the foundation of the object detection model's notebook.
 Key modifications include:

 - Adapting the framework for autonomous vehicle-specific use cases.